Ficus trichopoda

 Flowers

 The tree is monoecious (having both male and female reproductive organs on the same plant).
 Each Inflorescence (flower head) contains both sexes, but the individual flowers are either male or female.
 Figs possess an amazingly arranged flower head called a Syconium.
-Essentially this consists of a Receptacle (is that expanded tip of the flower stalk from which the floral parts develop) whose perimeter substantially increases in size and folds over forming the fig shape.
-The figs occur in axils of young leaves and on young twigs.
+Essentially this consists of a Receptacle (the expanded tip of the flower stalk from which the floral parts develop).
+It is greatly expanded in the Asteraceae and Ficus).
+Here the perimeter substantially increases in size and folds over forming the fig shape).
+The figs occur in axils (here the upper angle between leaf and stem of young leaves and on young twigs.
 The hollow fig ends with a tiny opening called an Ostiole (photo 201M – under Fruit), which is covered with scales making exit for wasps impossible and entrance difficult.
 Only the female pollinating wasp (specific for each fig species – in this case Elisabethiella bergi breviceps in South Africa) attempts to do so.
 She usually injures herself in the process.

 Fruit